Turning Passion into Impact: How to Optimize Your Charitable Giving

 - Who has significantly impacted my life and why?
 What did I learn as a result?

 - Is there a particular lesson or idea I want others to remember?

 - What do I see as my greatest accomplishments and why?

 - What values and experiences guide my life choices?

 - What is the legacy for which I wish to be known?

-The answers may reveal themes and patterns that will narrow our focus to an area about which we are most passionate, building a bridge between good intentions and the fulfillment of philanthropic goals.
+The answers may reveal themes and patterns that will narrow your focus to areas where you are most passionate, building a bridge between good intentions and the fulfillment of your philanthropic goals.

-Effective philanthropy begins with a sound plan that clearly defines objectives and areas of focus.
-The plan develops as relevant procedures and guidelines are added that are structured, sustainable and flexible for changing times.
+The plan should clearly define objectives and areas of focus.
+The plan develops as relevant procedures and guidelines are added that are structured, sustainable and attainable.
 One of the most challenging steps is selecting an appropriate giving vehicle to reach the desired outcome.
 Determining goals upfront may help make this decision easier.
-Questions to pose include:
+Ask yourself:

 - What are the goals I aim to achieve through my giving?

-- How much of my assets should I give?
+- How much of my assets should I give, and when?

 - How long do I want my giving to last?

 A third-party advisor such as Glenmede assists in the planning process and provides impartial guidance.
 For example, we could facilitate family discussions around defining goals, help establish a formal mission statement and educate donors about the wide range of giving options.
 Some of the most common possibilities include private foundations, giving circles, donor-advised funds and personal giving.